docksal/addons/phpcs/README.md

 For Drupal: Drupal,DrupalPractice
 For WordPres: WordPress

-To customize these the `--standard` option could be used.
+To customize these the `--standards` option could be used.
-Additionally the `PHPCS_STANDARD` variable may set within `.docksal/docksal.env`.
+Additionally the `PHPCS_STANDARDS` variable may set within `.docksal/docksal.env`.

 ### Default Extensions Used

 For Drupal: php,module,inc,install,test,profile,theme,css,info,txt,md
 For WordPress: php

-To customize these the `--extension` option could be used.
+To customize these the `--extensions` option could be used.
-Additionally the `PHPCS_EXTENSION` variable may set within `.docksal/docksal.env`.
+Additionally the `PHPCS_EXTENSIONS` variable may set within `.docksal/docksal.env`.